punewa/azure-content/articles/service-fabric/service-fabric-diagnostics-how-to-report-and-check-service-health.md

    * Service Fabric SDK

 ## To create a local secure dev cluster
-Start PowerShell with admin privilages and run the following commands.
+Start PowerShell with admin privileges and run the following commands.

 ![Create a secure dev cluster](./media/service-fabric-diagnostics-how-to-report-and-check-service-health/create-secure-dev-cluster.png)